Are you eligible for federal homeowners assistance?

 Today’s lender-placed insurance is a critical part of the U.S. mortgage finance system

-Why is LPI (Force-Placed or Collateral Protection Insurance) Necessary?
+Why is LPI (aka Force-Placed Insurance or Collateral Protection Insurance) Necessary?

 LPI protects homeowners' most important asset, their home.
 LPI supports homeownership by ensuring a home will always be protected and facilitating the mortgage process by removing the risk of uninsured loss for lenders, investors, and homeowners.